Likes2Weave/RepData_PeerAssessment1/PA1_template.md

 When viewing the first few lines of the raw data, you see that activity.csv includes a header with three columns (steps, date, interval), dates are strings in the form year-month-day (%Y-%m-%d) and missing values are tracked as NA.
 Set header to true to preserve column names.

-To be able to organize data by time intervals such as day or month, convert the character representation of date to date class.

 ```r
 ## Read